 The rig is very configurable, easy to tune and comes in a variety of size options.
 Switching rigs is super quick and easy, parts and sails are easy to find and also relatively inexpensive.

 The initial rig set up requires patience and a little time and this is definitely not a simple toy.
-The boat hull does need to be aired when off the water and the deck seals whilst simple are a bit fiddly, I can imagine ending up simply using tape and eventually doing the deck eye mod as well to prevent water ingress.
+The boat hull does need to be aired when off the water and the deck seals whilst simple are a bit fiddly, I just use electrical tape and can imagine eventually doing the deck eye mod to prevent water ingress.

 The Dragonforce 65 is a hugely popular class of boat which means if you want to race, the chances finding a fleet probably look good and for the money I think it’s an excellent package and a lot of fun.

-There are plenty of other boats but these two seem to be well adopted.
+There are plenty of other boats but these two seem to be well adopted at least in the UK.
 I quite like the Micro Magic which has a pleasing form, small scale and seems quite simple.
 My local radio yacht sailing club have these classes which could give you further ideas.

 The boat, sails and spares